rrousselGit/riverpod/packages/riverpod_sqflite/README.md

     // We "await" for persist to complete to make sure that the decoding is done
     // before we return the state.
     await persist(
+      // We pass our JsonSqFliteStorage instance.
+No need to "await" the Future.
+      // Riverpod will take care of that. ref.watch(storageProvider.future),
       // A unique key for this state.
       // No other provider should use the same key.
       key: 'todos',
-      // We pass our JsonSqFliteStorage instance.
-No need to "await" the Future.
-      // Riverpod will take care of that.
-      storage: ref.watch(storageProvider.future),
       // By default, state is cached offline only for 2 days.
       // In this example, we tell Riverpod to cache the state forever.
       options: const StorageOptions(cacheTime: StorageCacheTime.unsafe_forever),